EfeDursun125/AMXX-CHAT-TAGS/README.md

 # HOW TO USE?
 1. Open chat_tags.ini in configs folder
-2. After that write what tag you want and save it, follow other steps if you want more options
+2. Split username and tag with & and follow other steps if you want more options
 3. To add *CHAT MESSAGE* colors use these: [color=green], [color=team], [color=default]
 4. To disable swear/bad word filter for the player use this: [filter=false]
 5. At final our file should look like this: OWNER[color=green][filter=false]